rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 On an average week this year, the Rust community merged 1 RFC and published 83 new crates.
 Rust topped the "[most loved] language" for the second year in a row in the StackOverflow survey.
-Also new this year is [thanks.rust-lang.org], a site where you can browse contributors by release!
+Also new this year is [thanks.rust-lang.org], a site where you can browse contributors by release.

 [Rust's first birthday]: https://blog.rust-lang.org/2016/05/16/rust-at-one-year.html
 [survey]: https://blog.rust-lang.org/2017/05/03/survey.html